Saturday, December 28, 2024

 car repairs should always be followed by tacos

 I've had that feeling before in brief encounters with people and been in awe of the bigger force in play.
 Kitty was like a breath of fresh air on a cold and overcast day when I was dropping big bucks on my 8 year old car during a hugely expensive month.
-Her kindness and genuine interest in other people gave me perspective and a calm outlook that lasted the rest of the day.
+Her kindness and genuine interest in other people gave me perspective and a calm outlook that lasted the rest of my day.

 Saturday, February 3, 2024